smruti943/Face_Detection/README.md

-This is about my Research project details.
+This is about my Research project details. created application in BalticLsc.According to CAL language architecture plan module has been created.

 Deployed in this below Balticlsc environment. https://balticlsc.iem.pw.edu.pl/#/store

 **Introduction:**